A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

 We also examine the accuracy of the two-way tabulation as a function of swap rate.
 Figure~\ref{fig:mape_ma} shows the mean absolute percentage error (MAPE) in the two-way tabulation induced by swapping at different swap rates from $1\%$ to $50\%$.
 The variability across runs is small: each boxplot reflects $20$ independent runs of the PSA.

-Here, the mean absolute percentage error of a swapped table from its true table is defined as the cell-wise average of the ratio between their absolute differences and the true table values.
+Here, the MAPE of a swapped table from its true table is defined as the cell-wise average of the ratio between their absolute differences and the true table values.
 The MAPE in Figure~\ref{fig:mape_ma} is with respect to the contingency table of county by dwelling ownership in Massachusetts and is defined in the notation of Proposition~\ref{propInvariantsOfSwap} as

-where $\xd$ is the true table, $\bm Z$ is the swapped table, $h$ is the county indicator and $s$ whether the house was rented or owned.
+where $\xd$ is the true table, $\bm Z$ is the swapped table, $h$ is the county indicator, and $s$ the indicator of whether the house was rented or owned.

 The accuracy assessment we demonstrate here is highly limited.
 The analysis above assesses only cell-wise departures of the swapped two-way marginal table from its confidential counterpart.
 It does not capture potential loss of data utility in terms of multivariate relational structures.
-It is well understood in the literature that swapping erodes the correlation between $\Vswap$ and $\Vhold \setminus \Vmat$; see e.g. \cite{slavkovic2010synthetic, drechslerSamplingSynthesisNew2010, mitra2006adjusting}.
-For the current example, this means the county-wide characteristics of household dwellings (other than their size) are not preserved, but other multivariate relationships are.
-While an in-depth investigation into the utility of swapping is out of scope of this paper, we return to the subject of data utility in Part~III \citep{bailieRefreshmentStirredNot2024c} to discuss the implication this work may have on that line of inquiry.
+It is well understood in the literature that swapping erodes the correlation between $\Vswap$ and $\Vhold \setminus \Vmat$ \citep[see, e.g.,][]{slavkovic2010synthetic, drechslerSamplingSynthesisNew2010, mitra2006adjusting}.
+For the current example, this means the countywide characteristics of household dwellings (other than their size) are not preserved, but other multivariate relationships are.
+While an in-depth investigation into the utility of swapping is out of the scope of this article, we return to the subject of data utility in \citep{bailieRefreshmentStirredNot2024c} to discuss the implication this work may have on that line of inquiry.